The Price of Privacy in Untrusted Recommendation Engines: Lower Bounds: Private Learning with Distortion

-The main tool we use for deriving lower bounds is Fano's inequality (Lemma \ref{lemma:fano}); in this section we state and derive some stronger forms of the same.
-The item clustering problem fits in a more general framework of model selection from finite hypothesis classes, with local-DP constraints: we consider a hypothesis class $\mathcal{H}, |\mathcal{H}|=M$, indexed by $[M]$.
+The item clustering problem fits in a more general framework of model selection from finite hypothesis-classes, with local-DP constraints: we consider a hypothesis class $\mathcal{H}, |\mathcal{H}|=M$, indexed by $[M]$.
 Given a hypothesis $Z$, samples $\mathbf{X}_1^U$ are drawn in an i.i.d. manner according to some distribution $P_{\mathcal{H}}(Z)$ (in our case, $u\in[U]$ corresponds to a user, and $X_u$ the ratings drawn according to the statistical model in Section~\ref{ssec:model}. $P_{\mathcal{H}}(Z)$ thus includes both the sampling of items by a user, as well as the ratings given for the sampled items).
 Let $\widehat{\mathbf{X}}_1^U$ be a privatized version of this data, where for each $u\in[U]$, the output $\widehat{X_u}$ is $\epsilon$-differentially private with respect to the data $X_u$ (by local-DP).
 Note here that $X_u$ and $\widehat{X}_u$ need not belong to the same space (for example, in the case of the Multi-MaxSense algorithm, $X_u$ is a subset of items and their ratings, while $\widehat{X}_u$ is the collection of privatized responses to the multiple MaxSense queries).
 Note also that the probability transition kernel $P_{\mathcal{H}}$ can be known to the algorithm (although the exact model $Z$ is unknown).
 Finally the learning algorithm infers the underlying model from the privatized samples.
 We can represent this as the Markov chain:

-In the paper, we considered an algorithm successful only if $\widehat{Z}=Z$, i.e., the model is identified perfectly.
+In Section \ref{sec:rich}, we considered an algorithm to be successful only if $\widehat{Z}=Z$, i.e., the model is identified perfectly.
 A natural relaxation of this is in terms of a distortion metric, as follows: given a distance function $d:\mathcal{Z}\times\mathcal{Z}\rightarrow\mathcal{R}_+$, we say the learner is successful if, for a given $d>0$, we have:

 For any $h\in\mathcal{H}$, we define the set $B_d(h)\triangleq\{h'\in\mathcal{H}|d(h,h')\leq d\}$.
 Further, we define $M_d=\max_{h\in\mathcal{H}}|B_d(h)|$ to be the largest size of such a set.
 Finally, given a distribution for $Z$, we define the average error probability $P_e$ for a learning algorithm for the hypothesis class $\mathcal{H}$ as: